 Add the 1-10 scores together then divide by three to get your average.
 Repeat this exercise for each option you're considering then rank all the options by their ICE scores.

-Finally, The Eisenhower Matrix helps you make day-to-day decisions: Make a 2x2 grid with its axes labeled "Important" and "Urgent."
+Finally, The Eisenhower Matrix helps you make immediate decisions: Make a 2x2 grid with its axes labeled "Important" and "Urgent."
 Categorize your daily tasks into the four quadrants and prioritize them in this order: important and urgent, important but non-urgent, unimportant but urgent, and unimportant and non-urgent.

 Refer to this image for context.